lightdock/lightdock.github.io/tutorials/0.9/membrane.md

 pymol swarm_60/lightdock_115.pdb
 ```

-<span class="notice--info">How does this model look in general?
-What about the side chains?</span>
+<p class="notice--info">Question: How does this model look in general?
+What about the side chains?</p>

 <hr>